Reviewed by John P. Cunha, DO, FACOEP on November 29, 2017

 Q:What is the most common treatment for stroke?

-A:Blood thinners.
-Drug therapy with blood thinners is the most common treatment for stroke.
+A:Blood thinners are the most common treatment for stroke.

 Q:Blood supply to the brain that is briefly interrupted describes what?

 A:A transient ischemic attack (TIA), also referred to as a mini-stroke, occurs when there is a temporary interruption on the blood flow to an area of the brain.